-Performance at The Bomb Factory, London in July 2019 with audience members.
+Performance took place at The Bomb Factory, London in July 2019 with audience members.
 Video editing, Rita Evans.
 Live Sound Engineer Phoebe Robinson.
 Sound Post Production Francine Perry.

 As part of Archway Sound Symposium curated by Phill Wilson-Perkin and Hannah Dargavel-Leafe.

 Aqueous Poly Pipes